Summary of eligibility conditions for:

 The Principal Investigator on the application must be resident in the UK and be employed by an eligible UK Research Organisation (Higher Education Institution, research council institute or a recognised independent research organisation).
 Employment should be at lecturer (or equivalent) level or above.

 NERC staff at Band 6 level and above are eligible to apply as Principal Investigators.
-NERC staff at Band 6 must have at least three years' postdoctoral or equivalent research experience and have been employed by NERC for at least one year.
+NERC staff at Band 6 must have at least three years' postdoctoral research experience and have been employed by NERC for at least one year.
 Staff at BBSRC research organisations, at Band E level or above, are also eligible to apply as a Principal Investigator.

 Holders of research fellowships from the research councils and university research fellowships from the Royal Society are eligible (subject to other rules in the NERC Research Grants Handbook).